vamsip26/web-intern-coding-challenge/readme.md

 				if (json.length == 0) {
 					$('#list').html("<h3 class='loading'>Nothing found for " + location + "</h3>");
     	```
     	- I perform form validation as well as some API validation within my jQuery code.
 Outside of programming I have tested Pizzeria on Chrome, Mozilla Firefox, Safari/Safari mobile, and Internet Explorer.
-In addition to testing and trying to break my site I have had several of my friends try to break it and provide me with feedback.
+In addition to testing I have had several of my friends and I try to break my web service.
     		- With additional time I would try to test and find answers to the questions above in the 'Questions to think about' section.
 I would also perform tests for other scenarios such as 'what happens when a user switches from wifi to their mobile service provider'?
-Does the site freeze, crash, glitch out?
+Does the service freeze, crash, glitch out?
+I'd also spend time working on an automated test to ping the Pizza API Server to make sure it is online before trying to get JSON data from it.

 ---
 *   ***GitFollowers***